OWASP/samm/v2.0/beta/o-environment-management.md

 Are stakeholders aware of options for additional tools to protect software while running in operations?

 **Answer Options**
-- Option 1
-- Option 2
-- Option 3
+SAMMQA-F:
-- Option 4
+- No
+- Yes, teams write/run their own
+- Yes, there is a standard set
+- Yes, the standard set is integrated

 #### Notes